-John specialises in corporate, contract and securities law and mergers & acquisitions.
+John specialises in corporate, contract and securities law, and mergers and acquisitions (M&A).

-John was named NZ Deal Maker of the Year at the 2015 Australasian Law Awards.
+John was named New Zealand Dealmaker of the Year at the 2019 Australasian Law Awards.

-- Sumitomo on its acquisition of a substantial pine forest from Tasman Bay Forests Company for $370m
+- Sumitomo on the acquisition of a substantial pine forest from Tasman Bay Forests Company for $370m

-- Higgins Group Holdings on its sale to NZX and ASX listed Fletcher Building for $315m
+- Higgins Group Holdings on the sale to NZX and ASX-listed Fletcher Building for $315m

-- Vista Group International’s $92.5m IPO and NZX and ASX listing
+- Vista Group International on a $92.5m IPO and NZX and ASX-listing

-- a Japanese consortium (Oji Holdings Corp and Innovation Network Corporation of Japan) on its 100% acquisition of Carter Holt Harvey's pulp, paper and packaging businesses for $1.037b, and
+- Japanese consortium, Oji Holdings Corp and Innovation Network Corporation of Japan, on the acquisition of 100% of Carter Holt Harvey's pulp, paper and packaging businesses for $1.037b

-- an Australian waste management company Transpacific Industries on the $950m sale of its New Zealand business to a wholly owned subsidiary of the Beijing Capital Group.
+- Transpacific Industries, an Australian waste management company, on the $950m sale of its New Zealand business to a wholly owned subsidiary of the Beijing Capital Group.